SIVGOS/fake-data-generation-toolkit/README.md

 ### 2. `sequential_datagen.py`

 The `sequential_datagen.py` script generates sequential data for merchants, payment links, transactions, and orders.
 It utilizes fake data and the `ProductLoader` from `product_data_generator.py` to create a realistic dataset.
+The output data is stored in JSON Lines (JSONL) format, where each line is a perfect JSON, facilitating easy creation and loading without consuming excessive memory.

 ### 3. `secret_string_generator.py`